MisterAwesome23/ArduinoGSOC2020/GSoC_Proposal.md

 ### Abstract

 Right from beginner to all time pros, everyone starts a new project implementation with an idea in mind primarily and the intense drive to code secondly.
 To make this task of coding easier, every official library (even unofficial ones should) contains examples- leveraging basic syntax and functionality.
-Basically, they are a base code collection that makes it easy for the user to connect and to test a sensor, display, module, or any hardware (or even software service functionality) and focus on the "idea" instead.
-This project aims at adding adding improving appropriate examples to existing official libraries.
+Basically, they are a basic code collection that makes it easy for the user to connect and to test a sensor, display, module, or any hardware (or even software service functionality) and focus on the "idea" instead.
+This project aims at adding adding and improving appropriate examples to existing official libraries.

 ### Technical Details